labgem/ASMC/README.md

 ln -s p2rank_2.5/prank /usr/bin/prank
 ```

-Modify the script to work with a symbolic link.
+Modify the prank script to work with a symbolic link.
 At line 22, replace:
 ```bash
 THIS_SCRIPT_DIR_REL_PATH=`dirname "${BASH_SOURCE[0]}"`
 ```